MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

     The scanner may reduce file access to data owners only, or reduce exposure to network-wide groups, such as **Everyone**, **Authenticated Users**, or **Domain Users**.

 - **Scanning your files with DLP rules enabled also creates file permission reports**.
 Query these reports to investigate specific file exposures or explore the exposure of a specific user to scanned files.

+Settings for enforcing or testing the DLP policy are configured in the [Microsoft 365 Compliance center](/microsoft-365/compliance/create-test-tune-dlp-policy#turn-on-a-dlp-policy).

 > [!IMPORTANT]
 > To leverage the DLP support in public preview, you must download and install the dedicated installation file for this release.
 On the [Microsoft download site](https://www.microsoft.com/en-us/download/details.aspx?id=53018), download and install the `AzInfoProtection_2.10.43_DLP_PublicPreview.exe` file.